TExES Art EC-12 Practice Test (178)

 Being sure to read the single question very carefully and critically, is the suggested approach when taking this exam.
 Read the question and soak in the information because it is crucial that you understand what is being asked of you.

-There are several different ways to approach and answer a cluster question.
+There are different ways to approach and answer a cluster question.
 You can use the method of quickly skimming so you can understand the material, read the question, then refer back to the stimulus.

 Another option is to read the question before reading the stimulus.
 This method may help you to identify the purpose in a quicker manner.